 According to the Capital Requirements Directive (CRD IV) credit institutions must have a well-established practice to identify, manage and monitor risks to avoid excessive leverage.
-Indicators for excessive leverage shall include the leverage ratio and shall be monitored under the Pillar II process.
+Indicators for excessive leverage shall include the leverage ratio and shall be monitored under the Pillar 2 process.
 Credit institutions must also be able to withstand a range of different stress events with respect to the risk of excessive leverage.

 The CRR/CRD IV requires credit institutions to calculate, report and monitor their leverage ratios.
 The leverage ratio is defined as ratio of tier 1 capital from the total exposure.
-In order to count in the leverage ratio, the tier 1 capital must be eligible under CRR.
+In order to count in the leverage ratio, the tier 1 capital must be eligible under the CRR.
 The total exposure measure is the sum of the exposure values of all assets and off-balance sheet items not deducted from tier 1 capital.
 Specific adjustments apply to derivatives.

 The Bank has processes in place for the identification, management and monitoring of the risk of excessive leverage.
 The leverage ratio is also part of the Bank's risk appetite framework.
+From 28 June 2021, credit institutions are subject to a 3 per cent leverage ratio requirement, which is a binding constraint.
+The requirement comes from a reform package issued on 7 June 2019 in order to improve the resilience of EU credit institutions.

-The Bank's leverage ratio was 5.0 (5.4) per cent on 31 December 2020.
-The leverage ratio is calculated based on the fourth quarter end figures whereby the tier 1 capital was EUR 297.6 million (280.9 million) and leverage ratio exposure EUR 5 912.2 million (5,225.7 million).
-Leverage ratio table is presented after the solvency table as per 31 December 2020.
+The Bank's leverage ratio was 7.4 (5.0) per cent on 31 December 2021.
+The leverage ratio is calculated based on the fourth quarter end figures whereby the tier 1 capital was EUR 322.4 million (297.6 million) and leverage ratio exposure EUR 4,351.6 million (5,912.2 million).
+Leverage ratio table is presented after the solvency table as per 31 December 2021.